Free Trial Abuse

 Day 1

 A user signs up as "Alex" with a Gmail address.
 Normal scores across the board.
 Trial begins.
+A model prospect, so far.

 Day 14